Golden Berry and Orange Marmalade

 Either you love or loathe marmalade.
 This is a simple, and delicious version of an old English pantry staple.
 The golden berries provide an excellent source of pectin and tartness while the vanilla delivers a smooth finish on the palate.

 - 1 package dried Golden Berries

 - 500 mL water

-Please note, that as the marmalade cools it will thicken.
-If you all of a sudden reduce too much you may add some water to increase the viscosity.
+- Please note, that as the marmalade cools it will thicken.
+If you all of a sudden reduce too much you may add some water to decrease the viscosity.

 - Pour the warm marmalade into sterilized jars and seal with the lid.
 Allow to cool at room temperature and as the seal will 'pop' spontaneously.